ModdedMinecraftClub/poller-legacy/README.md

 1. MySQL >=8.0 or MariaDB equivalent

-2. Python >=3.7 along with packages specified in `./src/web/requirements.txt`
+2. Python >=3.7 along with the packages specified in `./src/web/requirements.txt`

 3. .NET Core >=3.0